Editorial Policies

 If scientific misconduct or the presence of other substantial research irregularities is a possibility, the allegations are shared with the corresponding author, who, on behalf of all of the coauthors, is requested to provide a detailed response.
 After the response is received and evaluated, additional review and involvement of experts (such as statistical reviewers) may be obtained.
 For cases in which it is unlikely that misconduct has occurred, clarifications, additional analyses, or both, published as letters to the editor, and often including a correction notice and correction to the published article are sufficient.

 Institutions are expected to conduct an appropriate and thorough investigation of allegations of scientific misconduct.
 Ultimately, authors, journals, and institutions have an important obligation to ensure the accuracy of the scientific record.
-By responding appropriately to concerns about scientific misconduct, and taking necessary actions based on the evaluation of these concerns, such as corrections, retractions with replacement, and retractions, the JIPF Al-Biruni journal will continue to fulfill the responsibilities of ensuring the validity and integrity of the scientific record.
+By responding appropriately to concerns about scientific misconduct, and taking necessary actions based on the evaluation of these concerns, such as corrections, retractions with replacement, and retractions, the Organisms: Journal of Biosciences Journal journal will continue to fulfill the responsibilities of ensuring the validity and integrity of the scientific record.

 Publication decisions

-The editor of the Organisms is responsible for deciding which of the articles submitted to the journal should be published.
+The editor of the Organisms: Journal of Biosciences Journal is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 Complaints and Appeals

-The JIPF Al-Biruni will have a clear procedure for handling complaints against the journal, Editorial Staff, Editorial Board, or Publisher.
-The complaints will be clarified to respected personnel concerning the case of a complaint.
-The scope of complaints includes anything related to the journal business process, i.e., editorial process, found citation manipulation, unfair editor/reviewer, peer-review manipulation, etc. The complaint cases will be processed according to COPE guidelines.
+The Organisms: Journal of Biosciences Journal will have a clear procedure for handling complaints against the journal, Editorial Staff, Editorial Board or Publisher.
+The complaints will be clarified to respected personal concerning the case of a complaint.
+The scope of complaints include anything related to the journal business process, i.e., editorial process, found citation manipulation, unfair editor/reviewer, peer-review manipulation, etc. The complaint cases will be processed according to COPE guideline.

 Fair play